 Everybody has a story to tell.
 This workshop will help you find that story and give you tools to write it.
 You can bring a project you’re already working on or come and see where the pen takes you.

 ‘No-one is boring if they tell the truth.’
 Quentin Crisp

-Many questions confront us.
-How do we decide what to write?
+Telling our story and hearing others’ is an integral part of being human.
+But ‘telling our story’ is often challenging and elusive and finding the right story can be the hardest part of writing it.
 Is the story we want to tell really the story we need to tell?
+Where do we start?
+What do we put in and what do we leave out?
+Is memory reliable?
 What is the difference between the ‘truth’ and the ‘facts’?
-How do we decide what to include and omit?
-Is memory reliable?
-How can we reconstruct events and conversations, which occurred many years ago?
-How do we write honestly about life without hurting those closest to us?
+What if our truth differs from those around us?
+How can we reconstruct events and conversations, which often took place many years ago?
+And how do we write honestly about our life without hurting those closest to us?

-Based around practical writing exercises and constructive feedback in a supportive environment, this workshop will help you make people, places and important life events come alive.
-We will also address the ethical and moral issues involved in writing truthfully about real people in your life.
+Many rules of fiction also apply to memoir and utilising these can help make the people, places and important life events come alive on the page.
+Importantly, we will also address the ethical and moral issues involved in writing truthfully about your life.

-Date: Tuesday 1 August Time: 10.00am – 4.00pm Where: Byron Community College Room 2 Cost: $120 General / $100 Members
+Date: Monday 30 July Time: 10.00am – 4.00pm Where: Habitat Byron Bay, 1 Porter Street (off Bayshore Drive), Byron Bay Cost: $120 General / $100 Members